Skip to main content

 1 July 2019 – 1 July 2019

-In 2019 Adam Lewis Jacob undertook a one year residency with Vivid Projects as part of WORK, a project to produce films exploring ideas and the realities of what ‘work’ means for the ways we live today, engaging directly with the experiences of contemporary working lives.
+In 2019 Adam Lewis Jacob undertook a residency with Vivid Projects as part of WORK, a project to produce films exploring ideas and the realities of what ‘work’ means for the ways we live today, engaging directly with the experiences of contemporary working lives.
 The project was developed by Animate Projects and delivered in partnership with Vivid Projects, Fermynwoods Contemporary Art, Thrapston; Junction Arts, Chesterfield and QUAD, Derby.

 Archive background